Facebook Pixel

 Wicked smaht.
 Love it.

-Think about how customers see your product within your category.
+Steal this: think about how customers see your product within your category.
 Are you positioning your brand as one of many?
 Or are you making your brand seem like the obvious choice?
 Can you build stronger associations with your brand through the way you present your products?
 The way you describe them?
+The brands you see as competition?

 Privacy Overview